spring-projects/spring-boot/README.md

 [spring-cli/samples](spring-cli/samples/#).
 To run the CLI samples type `spring run <sample>.groovy` from samples directory.

-Java samples are available in [spring-zero-sample](spring-zero-samples/#) and should be build with maven and run use `java -jar target/<sample>.jar`.
+Java samples are available in [spring-boot-sample](spring-boot-samples/#) and should be build with maven and run use `java -jar target/<sample>.jar`.
 The following java samples are provided:

-* spring-zero-sample-simple - A simple command line application
+* spring-boot-sample-simple - A simple command line application
-* spring-zero-sample-tomcat - Embedded Tomcat
+* spring-boot-sample-tomcat - Embedded Tomcat
-* spring-zero-sample-jetty - Embedded Jetty
+* spring-boot-sample-jetty - Embedded Jetty
-* spring-zero-sample-actuator - Simple REST service with production features
+* spring-boot-sample-actuator - Simple REST service with production features
-* spring-zero-sample-actuator-ui - A web UI example with production features
+* spring-boot-sample-actuator-ui - A web UI example with production features
-* spring-zero-sample-web-ui - A thymeleaf web application
+* spring-boot-sample-web-ui - A thymeleaf web application
 * spring-sample-batch - Define and run a Batch job in a few lines of code
 * spring-sample-data-jpa - Spring Data JPA + Hibernate + HSQLDB
-* spring-zero-sample-integration - A spring integration application
+* spring-boot-sample-integration - A spring integration application
-* spring-zero-sample-profile - example showing Spring's `@profile` support
+* spring-boot-sample-profile - example showing Spring's `@profile` support
-* spring-zero-sample-traditional - shows Spring Zero with more traditional WAR packaging (but also executable using `java -jar`)
+* spring-boot-sample-traditional - shows Spring Zero with more traditional WAR packaging (but also executable using `java -jar`)
-* spring-zero-sample-xml - Example show how Spring Zero can be mixed with trditional XML configuration
+* spring-boot-sample-xml - Example show how Spring Zero can be mixed with trditional XML configuration